Dino Grandi

-Dino Grandi (4 June 1895 – 21 May 1988), 1st Conte di Mordano, was an Italian Fascist politician, minister of justice, minister of foreign affairs and president of parliament.
+Dino Grandi, 1st Conte di Mordano (4 June 1895 – 21 May 1988), was an Italian Fascist politician, minister of justice, minister of foreign affairs and president of Parliament.

 Early life

 Born at Mordano, province of Bologna, Grandi was a graduate in law and economics at the University of Bologna in 1919 (after serving in World War I).
 Grandi started a career as a lawyer in Imola.
 Attracted to the political left, he nonetheless became impressed with Benito Mussolini after the two met in 1914, and became a staunch advocate of Italy's entry into the World War.

 He joined the Blackshirts at age 25, and was one of 35 Fascist delegates elected, along with Mussolini, in May 1921 to the Chamber of Deputies.
 Grandi survived an ambush carried out by leftist militants in 1920, and had his studio devastated on one occasion.

 Fascist statesman

 After the March on Rome on 28 October 1922, in which the Fascists took power in Italy, Grandi became part of the new government; first as the undersecretary of the interior (1923), then as the Italian Minister of Foreign Affairs (1929) and then as Italy's ambassador to the United Kingdom (1932 to 1939).
 Grandi was an ally to the most radical and violent groups of fascists, always surrounding himself with members of the Blackshirts.
 He used his power base to voice criticism of Mussolini's attempt to reach an armistice with left-wingers and was at one point under suspicion for having attempted to replace the latter with the skeptical alleged Mussolini forerunner Gabriele D'Annunzio.

 In 1939, he was recalled to Italy after attempting a pact between his country and Britain to prevent Italy from entering World War II.
 Under pressure from Hitler, Mussolini removed him from the post of ambassador and appointed him Minister of Justice.
 As a diplomat, Grandi created a net of connections that were rivaled only by Mussolini's son-in-law, Galeazzo Ciano, and he attempted to use it for his own gains.
 Thus, he persuaded King Victor Emmanuel III to grant him a title in 1937, and he managed to retain a comfortable position until he was sent by Mussolini to the Greek Front with the other Gerarchi in 1941.
-As Mussolini's ambassador to London, he had affairs with some of the most influential noblewomen of the time—including Lady Alexandra Curzon, daughter of the Viceroy of India, George Curzon.
+As Mussolini's ambassador to London, he had affairs with some of the most influential noblewomen of the time, including Lady Alexandra Curzon, daughter of the Viceroy of India, George Curzon.

 Grandi opposed the antisemitic Italian racial laws of 1938, and the country's entry into World War II.
 He was dropped from the Cabinet in February 1943 for his increasing criticism of the war effort.